-Amazingly, it seems that every holiday can be celebrated with a themed craft beer selection.
+It seems that every holiday can be celebrated with a themed craft beer selection.

-Lincoln’s Gift – Service Brewing Co.
+Lincoln’s Gift by Service Brewing Co.

 While not named after a president, the striking can art features the faces of Mount Rushmore coming alive and looking for a fight.
-Bright and aromatic, Centennial, Columbus and Cascade hops make this West Coast IPA a juicy and patriotic choice.
+Bright and aromatic, Centennial, Columbus, and Cascade hops make this West Coast IPA a juicy and patriotic choice.

-White House Honey Ale – DIY
+White House Honey Ale and Porter

 Unfortunately, you can’t buy this at the store, but you can have the satisfaction of recreating the first beer ever brewed in the White House by following the public domain recipe.
 Brewed at the request of our 44th president, it’s good enough to warrant a sincere “Thanks, Obama!”

-Ale to the Chief – Avery Brewing
+Ale to the Chief by Avery Brewing

-Any beer from Founding Fathers Brewing Co
+Any Beer from Founding Fathers Brewing Co.

 No matter which beer you choose, drinking from an American-owned craft brewery is an appropriate way to say “cheers” to those who have taken on the heavy burden of leading the country.

 If you want to know exactly what our presidents drank, learn more here.